Last Updated: April 2026

 Why does my GFCI keep tripping with nothing plugged in?

-If the outlet trips with nothing plugged in, the most likely cause is moisture in the receptacle box or a wiring fault in the circuit itself.
-A licensed electrician can test for ground faults in the wiring.
+If the GFCI trips with nothing plugged in, the fault is in the wiring itself rather than a connected device.
+Common causes include moisture in the receptacle box or a ground fault in the branch circuit wiring.
+A licensed electrician can perform a megger test to locate the fault.

 How do I reset a GFCI outlet that won't reset?

-If pressing the reset button doesn't hold, the outlet may still be detecting a fault.
-Check that everything on the circuit is unplugged, the box is dry, and there's no visible damage.
-If it still won't reset, the outlet itself may need replacement.
+If pressing the reset button does not hold, the outlet is still detecting a fault.
+Unplug everything on the circuit, make sure the box is completely dry, and check for visible damage.
+If it still will not reset, the outlet itself may have failed and will need replacement by a licensed electrician.

 Can a GFCI outlet go bad?